fast-reflexes/better-react-mathjax/README.md

 be attempted repeatedly (after every render if `renderMode` is set to `post` and when the `text` property changes if `renderMode` is set to `pre`).
 If not handled correctly, updates might look bad to the user if the content is visible before typesetting.
 As indicated above in the "Under the hood" section, this should usually not happen since MathJax typesets the content in a layout effect.
-However, MathJax updates typesets content asynchronously and there might be occasions where the typesetting takes place after the browsers has already updated.
+However, MathJax typesets content asynchronously and there might be occasions where the typesetting takes place after the browsers has already updated.
 This might happen if you have a lot of math on a page for example.
 Apart from the general considerations below, there are a few strategies to try in order to solve this problem.